 Our research interest is the utilization of the unique properties of metal nanoparticles for the design of heterogeneous catalysts with high control of composition, size, morphology, and surface and chemical properties.
+We have focused on the study of hydrogenation and oxidation reactions, with an emphasis on the conversion of carbon dioxide and biomass derivatives.
 Catalysis and catalyst design are very attractive research areas, which include both fundamental and applied studies.

-The research project INNOVATIVE PROCESS FOR CO2 CONVERSION TO HIGH ADDED VALUE CHEMICALS AND FUELS BASED ON HYBRID CATALYSTS is under development at the Research Centre for Gas Innovation (FAPESP/SHELL)
+The research project Development of catalytic pathways to transform CO2 into chemicals and materials is under development at the Research Centre for Greenhouse Gas Innovation (FAPESP/SHELL)

 Instituto de Química